ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 1. A Client gets the authorization to join a security group, and providing it with the group keying material to communicate with other group members.
 2. A Client retrieves group keying material to publish protected publications to the Broker or read protected publications.
 3. A Client retrieves authentication credentials of other group members, and provides and updates own authentication credentials.
-4. A Client leaves a group.
-5. ToDo: A Client is evicted from the group.
+4. A Client is removed from the group.
-6. ToDo: The KDC renews and redistributes the group keying (rekeying) material due to membership change in the group.
+5. The KDC renews and redistributes the group keying (rekeying) material due to membership change in the group.

 Appendix {{groupcomm_requirements}} lists the specifications on this application profile of ACE, based on the requirements defined in Appendix A of {{I-D.ietf-ace-key-groupcomm}}.